Kajabi Pricing - Is It Too Expensive?

 For the guide to make (real) sense.

 Kajabi is one of the most comprehensive course creation platforms available, and commands premium prices to match that position.
-With plans starting at $89/month and climbing to $399/month, it sits firmly in the expensive category among online course platforms.
+Starting January 13, 2026, they removed their Kickstarter plan, which was relatively affordable at $89 per month.
+Now, with plans starting at $179/month and climbing to $499/month, it sits firmly in the expensive category among online course platforms.

 The question isn't whether Kajabi costs more than competitors (it does), it’s whether that premium price delivers premium value for your specific situation.